DvorakPavel/sc300-entra-lab/notes/16-conditional-access-enterprise-app.md

-# Task 16 – Conditional Access for Enterprise Application
+# Task 16 – Require MFA for Enterprise Application with Conditional Access

 **Date:**
 2026-04-27

 ## Goal

-Create a Conditional Access policy targeted to a specific Enterprise Application and require multi-factor authentication for that application only.
+Create a Conditional Access policy to require multi-factor authentication for a specific Enterprise Application.

----

-## Conditional Access Policy
+## Policy name

-- Policy name: CA-Require-MFA-LAB-App-Registration-Test
+CA-Require-MFA-LAB-App-Registration-Test

+## Scope
-- Target users: Primary admin account
+- Users/Groups: Primary admin account
-- Target resource: LAB-App-Registration-Test
+- Resources: LAB-App-Registration-Test
 - Conditions: None
 - Grant control: Require multi-factor authentication
-- Policy mode: Report-only
+- Policy state: Report-only

-The policy was designed to apply MFA only when accessing the selected Enterprise Application, without affecting other applications or users in the tenant.

----

-## Target Scope
+## What I did

-The Conditional Access policy was scoped to:
+- Created a Conditional Access policy for a specific Enterprise Application.

-- Resource type: Resources (formerly cloud apps)
-- Include: Select resources
-- Selected resource: LAB-App-Registration-Test

-This confirms that the policy targets the Enterprise Application instance rather than the App Registration object.

----

-## Policy Evaluation

-A new sign-in event was generated for the application after the policy was created.
+- Scoped the policy to the primary admin account only.

-The sign-in logs for the Enterprise Application show that the Conditional Access policy:
+- Targeted the Enterprise Application LAB-App-Registration-Test.

-- Was evaluated in report-only mode
+- Left additional conditions unconfigured.
-- Applied the MFA grant control
+- Set the grant control to require multi-factor authentication.
-- Returned the result: Report-only: Success
+- Enabled the policy in Report-only mode.
+- Triggered a new sign-in event for the application.

-This confirms that the policy was correctly targeted and successfully evaluated during the sign-in flow.
+- Verified in sign-in logs that the policy was evaluated in Report-only mode.

----

 ## Result

-- The Conditional Access policy was created successfully.
-- The policy targets the correct Enterprise Application.
-- MFA is configured as the required grant control.
-- Report-only mode was used to safely validate the policy behavior.
-- The policy evaluation is visible in Enterprise Application sign-in logs.

----
+A Conditional Access policy was created to require MFA for the LAB-App-Registration-Test Enterprise Application, and policy evaluation was confirmed in sign-in logs with a Report-only success result.

-## Lessons Learned
+## Lessons learned

-- Conditional Access for applications is applied to the Enterprise Application (service principal), not to the App Registration object.
+- Conditional Access policies for applications must target the Enterprise Application, not the App Registration object.
-- Report-only mode is the safest way to validate application-targeted CA policies.
+- Report-only mode is a safe way to validate application-targeted access controls.
-- Targeting a specific Enterprise Application allows precise access control.
-- MFA requirements can be scoped to individual applications without broader tenant impact.
+- MFA requirements can be scoped to a single application without affecting the rest of the tenant.
-- Sign-in logs are the correct place to validate Conditional Access evaluation results.
+- Sign-in logs are the correct place to confirm Conditional Access evaluation results.